 While you can take these steps to protect your children from elevator and escalator injuries, some injuries are completely out of your control.
 Sometimes the equipment on these devices fails because it is faulty and/or because it was not properly maintained.
 When you are injured due to one of these reasons, the manufacturer, owner, or maintenance team involved with the device may be held liable.

-The Attorneys at Rochelle McCullough Help Those in Houston Who Have Been Injured in an Elevator or Escalator Accident
+The Attorneys at Rochelle McCullough Help Those in Dallas Who Have Been Injured in an Elevator or Escalator Accident

 When you or a loved one has been injured in an elevator or escalator accident, you are often faced with handling the financial ramifications that accompany it.
 You should not be held responsible for someone else’s negligence.
 You may be entitled to compensation.
 Be sure to speak with a qualified Texas personal injury attorney as soon as possible.